exg/ormsgpack/README.md

 Be aware that, when using this option, a serialized map may contain elements with the same key, as different `dict` keys may be serialized to the same object.
-In such a case, a msgpack deserializer will presumably keep only one element for any given key.
+In such a case, a MessagePack deserializer will presumably keep only one element for any given key.
 For example,

 ```python